 Planting Zones, Sun and Soil Requirements

 The parent species, Ilex crenata is native to eastern Asia.
-Sky Pencil holly is often listed for planting zones 6-8, but some gardeners report success growing the plant in zone 5 in a microclimate (a sheltered, relatively warm location, such as on the south side of a house).
+Sky Pencil Holly is often listed for planting zones 6 through 8, but some gardeners report success growing the plant in zone 5 in a microclimate (a sheltered, relatively warm location, such as on the south side of a house).